ng-matero/extensions/projects/extensions/README.md

 @include mtx.all-experimental-component-themes($theme);
 ```

-The @use-based Sass API only available in the version `12.0.0` or above.
+The @use-based Sass API is only available in the version `12.0.0` or above.

 ## Roadmap